Tile Calculator

 - Verify batch numbers for consistency

-- Check for quality and standards compliance
+- Check quality standards compliance

 - Evaluate slip resistance ratings